mernst/uwisdom/README.md

-# Information about the uwisdom collection of useful facts, and how to search it
+# The uwisdom collection of useful facts

-This is a description/blurb of the doc/lookup/help program for searching wisdom files.
+This is a collection of information that enables easy, local lookup.

 ## Motivation